 - A title - The author's name - An abstract (150 words) - short biographical details of the author. i.e. briefly describing the author's background, occupation, organisation (if applicable), and research and interests - The author's address and contact details, including email.
 The author should indicate which of these details, he/she wishes to be published.
 (A recent practice has been to print an email address only.) - A full bibliography of all sources cited in alphabetical order.

-Any queries regarding submission of a paper can be made to Paddy Reilly at the address cited above.
+Any queries regarding submission of a paper can be made to: paddy.reilly@mu.ie